What's causing your pelvic pain?

 Other factors may include your genes, hormones and immune system.
 It's important to remember it is nobody's fault if adenomyosis occurs - and there is no known way to prevent it.

 How is adenomyosis diagnosed?

-Unfortunately, many women go for a long time without a diagnosis.
+Unfortunately, many women that have adenomyosis go for a long time without a diagnosis.
 This is in part because women with adenomyosis may have different symptoms, or because the symptoms - such as pelvic pain - can be caused by other conditions too, such as pelvic inflammatory disease.
-Others may not seek medical advice, believing the pain is 'normal'.
+Others may not seek medical advice, believing the pain is normal.